ben-allen/proposal-measure/README.md

     // { value: 30.5, unit: "centimeter" }
 ```

-* All of the above operations throw if incompatible dimensions are used, for example, adding
+* All of the above operations throw if incompatible dimensions are used.
+For example, adding
-a measure of volume to a measure of speed.
+a measure of volume to a measure of speed would throw, as would adding a scalar value to a
+non-`"dimensionless"` Measurement.

 ### User-defined units